 Each of the multiples has the same needs as any healthy, full term, single birth.
-The mother's role is more complex because, in addition to caring for herself, she must meet the needs of two or more infants.
+The mother's role is more complex because, in addition to caring for herself, the mother must meet the needs of two or more infants.